Kaweees/Detector-Building/README.md

 # Detector-Building
 #### Arduino Examples
-In this repository, you will find example Arduino code you can compile and flash to your NinjaPi Crust or BeagleBone Cape.
-For instructions on how to flash your cape/crust, click here.
-If you don't want to compile each example, there is a precompiled hex in each example for your convenience.
+In this repository, you will find example Arduino code for a constructed circiut for the Science Olympiad event Detector Building.
+More info on the event could be found [here](https://fbchat.readthedocs.io)
 Enjoy!